BraedenKloke/example-postgresql-application/README.md

 For example, in method addStudents, the function arguments are Strings but each arg needs to be wrapped in single quotes to make it a valid SQL value.
 For example, string `"Bob"` would need to be transformed into string `"'Bob'"`
+* Factor out DB connection in class DBAccess to a shared private method.